biocatiit/website/content/pages/about_support.rst

 present the matter to the Floor-Coordinators and the heads of Safety and Security at the APS.

-BioCAT does provide a lot of the basic materials and chemicals that one would require to prepare a sample for a routine setup.
+BioCAT provides most of the basic materials and chemicals that one would require to prepare a sample for a routine setup.
 However, specialized chemicals, instrumentation, tools, and filtering apparatus not found on this page should be supplied by the User.
 If you wish to ship chemicals or equipment to BioCAT